Sparse matrix linear models for structured high-throughput data: Results

-\cite{aagren2013genetic} studied 404 \textit{Arabidopsis thaliana} recombinant inbred lines derived by crossing populations from Italy and Sweden.
-The individuals were grown in six environments: in two sites (Italy and Sweden) measured over three years (2009-2011).
-The investigators genotyped 348 markers with the goal of mapping quantitative trait loci (QTL) to explain genetic mechanisms of fitness adaptation to local environments \citep{aagren2017adaptive} \citep{aagren2016data}.
+\cite{aagren2013genetic} studied 404 \textit{Arabidopsis thaliana} recombinant inbred lines derived by crossing two ecotypes originating in Italy and Sweden.
+The plants were grown in six environments: in two sites (Italy and Sweden) measured over three years (2009-2011).
+The investigators genotyped 348 markers with the goal of mapping quantitative trait loci (QTL) to explain genetic mechanisms of fitness adaptation to local environments \citep{aagren2017adaptive, aagren2016data}.
 We ran L$_1$-penalized MLMs to determine significant interactions between the markers and each of the two sites and six environments.
-The 348 markers were encoded as dummy variables in the $X$ matrix.
-The $Z$ matrix was comprised of a $6 \times 6$ identity matrix (for the six environments), plus a sum contrast to encode the two sites (Italy and Sweden).
-The intercept (main effects) for $Z$ was not regularized.
+The 348 markers were encoded as dummy variables in the $X$ matrix, which also contained an intercept.
+The $Z$ matrix was comprised of a contrast between the two sites (Italy and Sweden), representing the QTL-site interactions, and a regularized intercept, representing main effect QTL:

 We used fruit production per seedling as the response data, and only considered the 390 lines with complete response data for all 6 environments.
 Data pre-processing was performed in R \citep{R} with the help of the \texttt{R/qtl} package \citep{broman2003r}.

-We performed 10-fold cross-validation with MSE as the criterion to determine an optimal $\lambda$ penalty size of 7.43.
-Figure \ref{fig:agren_site_allQTL} plots all interactions (either G $\times$ site in solid red or G $\times$ environment in dashed black) against marker position on the five chromosomes.
-Dotted vertical lines separate the chromosomes, and the peaks correspond to loci with significant, nonzero interactions.
-Several are found on chromosome 5, and G $\times$ site (Italy vs. Sweden) QTL represent many, but not all, of the peaks.
-These results are largely aligned with the significant QTL found by \cite{aagren2013genetic}.
+We performed 10-fold cross-validation with MSE as the criterion to determine an optimal $\lambda$ penalty size of 6.2.
+Figure \ref{fig:agren_site_allQTL} plots the absolute main QTL effects (above the x-axis) and the absolute QTL-site (Italy vs. Sweden) interactions (below the x-axis) against marker position on the five chromosomes.
+Dotted vertical reference lines separate the chromosomes, and the peaks correspond to loci with significant, nonzero interactions.
+Several peaks are apparent on chromosomes 1, 2, 4, and 5.
+These results are largely aligned with the significant QTL found by \cite{aagren2013genetic}, although it is notable that they identified significant QTL on chromosome 3, and we did not find any.
+Our approach has the advantage of being able to quickly analyze all six environments simultaneously by encoding the $Z$ matrix with the site information.